6enard/kadii/FIREBASE_SETUP_GUIDE.md

 ## Step 6: Troubleshooting Common Issues

+### Issue: "Missing or insufficient permissions" during sign-up
+**Solution:** This is the main issue!
+Make sure you've updated the security rules in Step 3.2 with the explicit `allow create` rule.

 ### Issue: "User not found" during sign-in
 **Solution:** Make sure "Email enumeration protection" is DISABLED in Authentication Settings